New Zealand Certificate in Information Technology Essentials (Level 4)

 Computer Science

-Develop foundation IT skills and gain practical industry experience.
-This certificate also guarantees entry into the Bachelor of Information Technology programme.
+Develop foundation skills in IT and gain practical experience in this industry.
+This certificate will guarantee you entry into our Bachelor of Information Technology programme.
+Study web development, hardware, programming, and operating systems.

 In-person study